Simon0017/Utility-billing-system/README.md

 The **Hephaestus Utility Billing System** is a backend service for managing and visualizing power consumption data collected from  meters.

 It is designed for:
--  Utility providers (electric, water, or gas)
+-  Utility providers (electric)
-- Industrial environments
+-  Rust backend developers (Axum)
-- Research and automation systems
+-  Learners

 ---